zbipel/Billionaires-Analysis/README.md

 - Of the total billionaires, 2,301 are male, while 336 are female.
 Although the average net worth is similar for both genders ($4.633 billion for males and $4.580 billion for females), there is significant gender disparity.

-- The analysis shows no evident correlation between the number of billionaires in a country and its tax rate.
+- The analysis of provided data shows no evident correlation between the number of billionaires in a country and its tax rate.

 - The majority of billionaires fall within the age range of 50-70 years old, accounting for 74% of all billionaires.